Enhance Your Product Portfolio Management with the Craft.io Progress Dashboard

 3. Monitor what your individual product teams are prioritizing.

+If you filter your progress view using these datasets, you’ll quickly see whether or not your teams are working on the most important items before moving on to those they’ve deemed less important.
 And if you find a pattern of high-importance items still in the “open” stage, while many of the low-importance items are either in progress or already completed, that can indicate the product team has strayed from the strategic path and is prioritizing tasks for reasons other than their strategic value to your organization.
 With that insight, you can start a discussion with that team.

 5. Gain insights into your organization’s progress trends over time.